datastax/ragstack-ai/libs/ragulate/README.md

 ## Current Limitations

-* The evaluation model is locked to OpenAI gpt3.5
 * Only LangChain query pipelines are supported
-* Only LlamaIndex datasets are supported
 * There is no way to specify which metrics to evaluate.